Skip to contents

 #> Error in klist(1, a = 2, a = 1) : Names must be unique.

-#> Duplicate name: a
+#> Duplicate names: a

 # objects within a klist are not subject to validation